 Attention is paid to nurturing the young students with the aim of developing curiosity and a love for learning.

 Pre-K continues at the basic skills building level in preparation for international kindergarten.

 Children are introduced to building early reading and writing skills while building vocabulary.

-The goal in kindergarten is to establish a level of academic skills, understanding, and confidence that will be the foundation for future success in primary school and beyond.
+The goal in kindergarten is to establish a level of academic skills, understanding, and confidence that will be the foundation for future success in an international primary school environment and beyond.

 Students start reading using the blending of phonetic sounds.
 Phonetic skills are further reinforced in the learning process as writing/composition skills are introduced, a rich vocabulary is developed, and correct spelling is emphasized as writing habits and skills are learned quickly at this age of development.

 The mathematics skills of the children are taken to the next level of difficulty, continuing the number concepts learned in the pre-kindergarten years.

 The curriculum and textbooks, complemented with the DCL, provides a rigorous and in-depth academic experience.
 In addition to enhancing language skills and mathematics, the student is also introduced to science for all levels.
 The aim of the wider curriculum is whole child development and to prepare the student for success in primary school and beyond.

 "the Liberty curriculum provides structure so that all students are moving forward throughout the year but it also is flexible enough to change or re-direct when one child, because of enrollment date or development, is behind his peers."